Tejasvigottapu/Prediction-Customer-Churn-Model-/README.md

 11. At last we design a confusion matrix by using confusion_matrix() function by using the actual and the predicted values as arguments.

+The problem that i faced during project is while submitting the google form my gmail id not working so i have used my friend's gmail id and i am not ablw to make new gmail id because i was running out of time.
+I am Really sorry for my actions and i make sure this will not happen again.